-Credit (CR) is earned if you receive a grade of A through C-.
+Credit (CR) is earned if you receive a grade of A through C- for undergraduate students and A through C for graduate students.
 CR fulfills non-major specific degree requirements (such as KU Core) and allows you to move forward in course sequencing.

-No Credit (NC) is earned if you receive a grade D+ through F for a course.
+No Credit (NC) is earned if you receive a grade D+ through F for undergraduate students or C- through F for graduate students for a course.
 NC does not fulfill degree requirements.

 This option is usually available for a limited time at the beginning of a semester, between the 21st and 30th instructional day.
 Read the full Credit/No Credit policy.